dusk-network/dusk-blockchain/pkg/core/consensus/generation/readme.md

 ### Architecture

 The zk-proof generation is delegated to a dedicated process written in _rustlang_ which communicates with the main _golang_ process through _named pipes_ (also known as `FIFO`).
 Named pipes have been chosen over other `IPC` methodologies due to the excellent performance they offer.
-According to our benchmarks, _named pipes_ is twice more performant than _CGO_ (which allows _golang_ to perform calls to _C_ libraries) and comparable to calling the _rust_ process directly.
+According to our benchmarks, _named pipes_ is two times more performant than _CGO_ (which allows _golang_ to perform calls to _C_ libraries) and comparable to calling the _rust_ process directly.